Hannoob/ROPvsSolid/README.md

 ```

 Now if this is not readable, then I do not know what is.
-But lets look at some of the complexity that is hidden behind these deceptively simple method names.
+But let's look at some of the complexity that is hidden behind these deceptively simple method names.

 ```fsharp
 let AuthenticateUser =